veomall/drawing-in-telegram/README.md

 5. In the folder, where the exe file is located, it should appear "pad.txt" file.
 6. Open it, copy all text and paste in telegram.
 7. Send it to your friend.

+Also you can open and see how the python file works